Omnigraph

 return { $a.slug, $a.title }

 fuzzy(field, term, distance) works like search() but allows matches within a given edit distance.
-This catches typos and minor spelling variations.
+The third argument is optional and defaults to 2.

 query fuzzy_search($term: String) {